 Creating the overcapture video now results in footage that looks HD rather than SD.
 This, mixed with the amazing stabilization that’s only possible when using a 360 camera, means that the One X is now a viable alternative to traditional action cameras for shooting moving videos.

 The One X also features slow motion video modes; 4K at 50fps and 3K at 100fps.
 The 4K mode still offers pretty decent looking video thanks to the improved lenses and allows you to incorporate slow motion shots into your video.
 You can even combine slow motion, normal speed and hyperlapse to create some epic moving videos which Insta360 has called “timeshift”.
+You can see some examples of this effect in this video:

 If you are more interested in shooting in the 360 format for VR, then the bump in resolution is good news.
 Only a few other 360 camera can shoot at 5.7K, and I’ve found that this is really a minimum if you want to shoot for VR viewers.
 The camera can tend to overexpose direct sunlight, but other than that is deals with colors and light reasonable accurately.